yaizasear/FDP/README.md

 ## Description

-This repository contains Python code for all architectures, pretraining and fine-tuning carried out during the project, as well as pretrained model weights and data for downloading and generating the benchmarks.
+This repository contains Python code for all architectures, pretraining and fine-tuning carried out during the project, as well as dataset examples for downloading and testing.